microsoft/BackwardCompatibilityML/docs/backwardcompatibilityml/topics/using_the_compatibility_analysis_widget.rst

 ``lambda_c_stepsize`` has been set to a relatively large value of 0.50 to reduce runtime.
 The number of samples of |lambda|:sub:`c` in the sweep is inversely proportional to ``lambda_c_stepsize``.
 In other words, if ``lambda_c_stepsize`` is small, then the sweep will compute many samples, many points will be shown in the scatter plot, and the sweep will take longer to finish.
+Finally, the device has been set to ``cuda``.
+It should be set to ``cpu`` if you do not have a GPU in your machine.

 Interpreting the Visualizations
 -------------------------------